kakavi/metabase/docs/users-guide/10-pulses.md

 ### Choose how and when to deliver your data

 Each pulse you create can be delivered by email, Slack, or both.
 You can also set a different delivery schedule for email versus Slack.
-To deliver by email, just type in the Metabase user names, or email addresses you want to send the pulse to, separated by commas.
+To deliver by email, just type in the Kenga Analytics user names, or email addresses you want to send the pulse to, separated by commas.
 Then, choose to either send it daily, weekly, or monthly, and the time at which you want it to be sent.

 ![Setting the email schedule](images/pulses/05-email-schedule.png)